-Diplomates are admissible to the examination only when they have satisfactorily fulfilled the requirements in place at the time the Board receives the formal Application Materials.
-No diplomate will be admitted to the examination until the Board has determined that the specified requirements have been met, reviewed all supporting credentials and approved the application.
+Candidates are admissible to the examination only when they have satisfactorily completed the ABPS Written Examination and completed the Registration materials.
+No candidate will be admitted to the examination until the Board has determined that the specified requirements have been met, reviewed all supporting credentials and approved the registration form.

-Each diplomate will be admissible to the examination during five calendar years.
-The American Board of Plastic Surgery, Inc. expects that most diplomates who apply for certification/recertification will be successful.
-Those who are unsuccessful on the first experience with the process are encouraged to continue to seek certification/recertification.
+Each candidate will be admissible to the examination for five calendar years.
+The American Board of Plastic Surgery, Inc. expects that most candidates who apply for certification will be successful.
+Those who are unsuccessful on the first experience with the process are encouraged to continue to seek certification.

-Diplomates who do not successfully complete the examination during the five year period, will no longer be admissible to the HSE process.
-Diplomates must then reapply for admission to the examination with a new case list and payment of established fees.
-If the Application Material for readmission is approved, the diplomate will then be offered four additional examination opportunities in the following four consecutive years up to the nine-year limit required to achieve subspecialty certification.
-Those with an expired Hand Subspecialty Certificate must not list certification on their Curriculum Vitae or advertising materials unless the specific dates that the subspecialty certificate was held are noted.
-Refer to the ABPS Admissibility Policy.
+Candidates who do not successfully complete the examination during the five-year period will no longer be admissible to the HSE process.
+Candidates must then reapply for admission to the examination with payment of established fees.
+The candidate must remain admissible to the Oral Examination if they have not yet passed.
+If the Registration Material for readmission is approved, the diplomate will then be offered four additional examination opportunities in the following four consecutive years up to the nine-year limit required to achieve subspecialty certification.